sandro-sikic/sandro-sikic/README.md

 ### 📌 Featured Projects

 1. **[TsYoutube](https://tsyoutube.com)**
-   *Description*: A learning platform integrated with youtube with a focus on transcription
+   *Description*: A learning platform integrated with youtube with a focus on transcription.

 2. **[QuickMultiSearch](https://quickmultisearch.com)**
    *Description*: A powerful search tool built for rapid, multi-source search, designed to save time and streamline the search process.